-Variables are expressed as mean ± 1 SD.
+Variables are expressed as mean $\pm 1$ SD.
 M/F, male/female.

 Sixty-one subjects were recruited for the study between March 2007 and March 2008.
 Thirty-one children were prospectively allocated to OK and 30 to SV.
-No statistically significant differences were found in any of the baseline demographics and refractive and biometric data between groups (Table 1).42 child discontinued the study at 6 months and another child at the 18-month follow-up visit.
+No statistically significant differences were found in any of the baseline demographics and refractive and biometric data between groups (Table 1).

+Two and six children from the OK and SV groups, respectively, discontinued the study.
+In the OK group, one child discontinued the study at 6 months and another child at the 18-month follow-up visit.
 In the SV group, three children discontinued the study at the 6-month follow-up visit, two at the 18-month, and one at the 24-month follow-up visit.